North Nicosia: The walled city

 The walled city of Nicosia is very rich in history, culture and architecture.
 The northern part is richer in historical buildings and cultural works, with its Selimiye quarter retaining its complete historical character and atmosphere.
 The walled city overall has been declared a protected area by the Turkish Cypriot Department of Antiquities, and 672 buildings and places of historical value have been registered in it.

 At the centre of the walled city lies the Atatürk Square, widely known as Sarayönü.
 The square has been dubbed as "the heart of Nicosia" and historically has been the cultural center of the Turkish Cypriot community, with the visiting Turkish prime ministers having delivered speeches before and during the conflict in Cyprus.
 It still hosts mass rallies during political campaigns and the headquarters of the National Unity Party.
 In the middle of the square stands the Venetian Column, known simply as "the Obelisk" ("Dikiltaş") to the locals and symbolic of the country's government.
 The column was brought from the ancient city of Salamis by the Venetians in 1550.
 The coats of arms of six Italian noble families still remains at the bottom of the column, even though the statue of the lion on it has been replaced with a copper ball.
 The square used to be the seat of a Lusignan palace, which was replaced with the present-day law courts by the British government.

 The Girne Avenue connects Sarayönü to the Kyrenia Gate and the İnönü Square in front of it.
 The avenue has been described as "the symbol of the walled city", and is filled with numerous shops and restaurants.
 A project is underway as of 2015 to redesign the area with a better infrastructure, visual quality and accessibility.

 Near the entrance of the walled city, to the west of the Girne Avenue, lies the Samanbahçe neighbourhood, built in the 19th century by the government, considered to be the first example of social housing in the island.
-The houses are uniform and contiguous, and in the center of the neighborhood is a historic fountain.
-Still a residential area, the neighborhood is considered to be one of the best representations of the Cypriot culture.
+The houses are uniform and contiguous, and in the center of the neighbourhood is a historic fountain.
+Still a residential area, the neighbourhood is considered to be one of the best representations of the Cypriot culture.